 Finally, it is also advised not to give bones or snacks to dogs when they have a full stomach.
 In this way we will avoid that the animal interprets these elements as “excess food” and its desire to keep them underground will be reduced.

 As we have seen, the reason dogs bury their food is completely normal and responds to a vestigial evolutionary trait.
-However, as long as it does not turn into an obsession, repressing the dog for displaying his most basic instincts could be counterproductive .
+However, as long as it does not turn into an obsession, repressing the dog for displaying their most basic instincts could be counterproductive.

 It is necessary to remember that dogs need environmental enrichment and toys that enhance their instincts, as well as activities that stimulate the sense of smell.
-Allowing the dog to occasionally come into contact with his most ancestral “I” is necessary for his happiness.
+Allowing the dog to occasionally come into contact with their most ancestral “I” is necessary for their happiness.